desailearn/golang_chatgpt/README.md

                 **        Response Output (Screenshot - 4 ):        **
                        ![Output 4](Output_sf_usecase_1d.png)

-**  Use Case 2: Write a salesforce triggers and sync data with other systems: **
+**  Use Case 2: Write a salesforce Lead assignment: **

-        Write a salesforce trigger with the  below requirements Whenever an  account is deactivated trigger an external API end-point with the below payload accountID
+       Write a salesforce lead assignment trigger for the below requirements.
-                    accountname
-                    deactivatedDate
-                    array: impactedContacts
-                Diabale all the associated contacts
-                Write unit test cases for triggers and classes.

-**        Command line Input:  (Screenshot)   **
-**        Response Output:        **

-**  Use Case 3: Write a salesforce Lead assignment : **

-        Write a salesforce lead assignment trigger for below requirements Whenever new lead is created assign based on these logic Accounts status is active state
+            Whenever a new lead is created assign based on this logic Account status must be active
-                    Accounts near by zip within 50 mile radius Accounts with no more than 10 pending leads Accounts has with maximus oprtunity conversion no greater than 10 caleder days.
+                Accounts nearby zip within a 50-mile radius Accounts with no more than 10 pending leads Accounts have max opportunity conversion of no greater than 10 calendar days.
             Write unit test cases for triggers and classes.

 **        Response Output:        **